Zamiell/jud6s/README.md

 * *1.20* - Unreleased
   * Reverted the skull change in the Depths/Necropolis bomb puzzle room, as it doesn't actually stop spikes from spawning.
-  * Fixed a softlock with one of the Turdling boss rooms.
+  * Fixed a soft-lock with one of the Turdling boss rooms.
+  * Fixed an unavoidable damage room with explosive champion Lumps in the Womb.
+  * Deleted the trapdoor room on Sheol.
+  * Deleted an unavoidable damage room on Sheol with Megatroll Bombs.
+  * Deleted an unavoidable damage room on the Dark Room with 4 Nulls.
+  * Deleted an unavoidable damage room on the Dark Room with 5 Nulls.
+  * Fixed an unavoidable damage room with explosive champion Bone Knights in the Dark Room.
 * *1.19* - March 9th
   * Fixed an unavoidable damage room with double Gurdy in Utero.
   * Fixed a soft-lock that occurs in the Womb/Utero room with 4 turrets and very large tears.